Dental PS Opening Lines — 15 That Worked + Clichés

 From 'How do I explain low GPA?' to 'Should I use AI tools?' - comprehensive answers to every SOP question, backed by admissions data from MIT, Stanford, Berkeley, and meta-analyses of 82,659 graduate students.

-Skip the childhood stories.
-Here are 15 actual opening lines that worked, plus the three proven formulas for starting your SOP without clichés.
+Skip childhood stories.
+Here are 15 real opening lines that got students into top programs, plus 3 proven formulas for starting your SOP strong.

 Linguistics researchers call the Statement of Purpose a 'semi-occluded genre' - meaning its real rules are hidden from applicants.
 Here's what genre analysis reveals about the unwritten conventions that get people admitted or rejected.